 emotional unavailability could be due to a recent breakup

-(aka: rebound), imminent move to a distant location (aka: expiration- dating
+(aka: rebound), imminent move to a distant location (aka: expiration-

 You know what can also happen when you play with